 EU firms that carry on investment business from their UK branches will likely need to re-apply for authorisation in the UK if the EU passport is withdrawn.

-the PRA is consulting on a revised approach to branch authorisation and supervision that, importantly, envisages allowing third country (including EU) banks to operate in the UK through branches, rather than having to establish a subsidiary, except where significant retail banking business is conducted in the UK;
+the PRA is consulting on a revised approach to branch authorisation and supervision that, importantly, envisages allowing third country (including EU) banks to operate in the UK through branches, rather than having to establish a subsidiary, except where material retail banking business is conducted in the UK; and

 if necessary, the UK Government will legislate to enable EU firms that operated in the UK before the UK leaves the EU to continue to undertake activities in the UK within the scope of their existing permissions for a limited period of time (“temporary permissions”).